"Where music meets community."

 Everything we do at the Reno Wind Symphony is to improve the quality of life in our Northern Nevada community.

-Over the last ten years, the Reno Wind Symphony has become a staple family-oriented, classical music tradition for citizens of Northern Nevada.
+Since 2006, the Reno Wind Symphony has become a staple family-oriented, classical music tradition for citizens of Northern Nevada.
 We have done that by striving to continue the history of concert bands and the legacies of Sousa and Fillmore, as well as enhancing and promoting the modern wind ensemble of the 21st century.